mgoellnitz/JFileSync3/README.md

 ## Requirements

-- Java 8 Runtime Environment, OenJDK supported (see 'http://java.oracle.com')
+- Java 8 Runtime Environment, OenJDK supported (see http://java.oracle.com)

+- Launch4j installation on the path (see https://sourceforge.net/projects/launch4j/)

-- Only when using other algorithms than AES: JCE extension  (see 'http://java.oracle.com')
+- Only when using other algorithms than AES: JCE extension  (see http://java.oracle.com)

 ## Installation and Application Start